-All ECPs will be reviewed by the school nurse and a comprehensive list of students with ECP's is filed in a clearly labeled binder in the health room, where staff can easily access them in an emergency.
-A copy of the ECP will be provided to all staff involved with the student during the school day as well as stored with the medication provided by the family.
+All ECPs will be reviewed by the school nurse and a comprehensive list of students with ECP's is kept in a clearly labeled binder in the health room, where staff

 1. Set up communication systems that are easy to use.